-When it comes to choosing a printing process for your business cards, postcards, brochures, flyers or any other printed product, there are many factors to consider.
+When it comes to choosing a printing process for your business cards, postcards, brochures, flyers, presentation folders, or any other printed product, there are many factors to consider.
 Matte vs glossy finish will be one of the main decisions you will need to make.

 What is Matte Finish?

 Matte finish is a non-reflective coating that can be applied to almost any printed material.
 This type of finish provides a dull look and feel while adding subtle texture to the surface.
 It absorbs light instead of reflecting it—which makes reading from matte paper easier on the eyes since it does not create an annoying glare.

 Due to its lack of shine, ink colors appear more intense and vibrant on matte paper than on glossy paper—which makes this kind of finish ideal for photographs, business cards, EDDM postcards, and full-color artwork that require accurate color representation.

 One downside of having a matte finish is that fingerprints or dust can show up much more easily than on glossier surfaces—which means products with matte finishes like presentation folders must be stored and handled properly at all times to maintain their quality.